 #15 Stay in touch.
-After your interview it’s nice to send an email thanking the interviewer and a handwritten note is even better.
+After your interview, it’s nice to send an email thanking the interviewer and a handwritten note is even better.
 Include your contact details and say you’d be happy to comment on any subjects or news stories relevant to the nature of your business/blog.
-You never know, you might invite you back!
+You never know, they might invite you back!

 Here’s one of my past radio interviews when I was a full-time writer and blogger and the face of the Noom healthy living mobile app (fast forward to 1:05:00).